infoxy/utext/README.md

 Note 1: In this release lang_quotes just lookup to word boundaries, so some nested and spaced double quotes can be handled incorrectly.
 But even now this can be really helpful text authoring tool.

-Note 2: This only option that neded language-specific settings with `setLangId()`.
+Note 2: This only option that needed language-specific settings with `setLangId()`.

 Note 3: lang_quotes option can produce additional spaces around quotes when its needed by language rules.